 Even with a recession, education and learning are still high on the priorities of parents everywhere.
 Regardless of their financial situation, parents want their children to learn and succeed in school and will be willing to hire a tutor if necessary.
-There is also huge demand for learning other skills as well targeting the adult market.
+There is also a huge demand for learning other skills as well as targeting the adult market.
 As the job market tightens and unemployment rises, more and more are going back to school, whether taking online classes or seeking specialized training in various fields.
 There are opportunities for education-based businesses.

 Recommended Books on Home Business Ideas:

 - 201 Great Ideas for Your Small Business

 - 101 Businesses You Can Start With Less Than One Thousand Dollars: For Stay-at-Home Moms and Dads

 - 101 Small Business Ideas for Under $5000

 - How to Start a Food Business in Texas

 - How to Start and Launch a Successful eBay Business

 - How to Make Money as an eBay Trading Assistant

 - Selling Beyond eBay: New Ways to Make Big Money in Online Sales